UBCO professors offer free AI workshops for immigrants

 Q&A: A Conversation with Onyx Sloan Morgan

-Dr. Onyx Sloan Morgan never imagined herself at a university—neither as a student nor as a professor—but she chose to attend the University of Victoria anyway in an effort to better understand the world.
-Fast forward to today where she is an Assistant Professor with the Department of Community, Culture and Global Studies as well […]
+Dr. Onyx Sloan Morgan never imagined being at a university—neither as a student nor as a professor—but they chose to attend the University of Victoria anyway in an effort to better understand the world.
+Fast forward to today where they are an Assistant Professor with the Department of Community, Culture and Global Studies as well […]

 Why spotting a liar can be harder than you think